Start getting data in to Splunk Observability Cloud 🔗

 Step 3.
 Export spans from services with OpenTelemetry instrumentation

 If you want to use Observability Cloud’s APM capabilities, you need to apply language-specific instrumentation packages to each service.
 Each of these packages contains a Splunk distribution of OpenTelemetry instrumentation based on the service’s language.
-If you did not deploy an OpenTelemetry Collector on the host or in the Kubernetes cluster the service is running in (step two), go do that first.
+If you did not deploy an OpenTelemetry Collector (Step 2) on the host or in the Kubernetes cluster the service is running in, do that first.

-Once a service has been instrumented, it exports spans to an OpenTelemetry Collector running on the host or in the Kubernetes cluster that you deployed in the previous step.
+Once you’ve instrumented an application or service, Observability Cloud starts receiving trace data from the OpenTelemetry Collector running on the host or in the Kubernetes cluster.
 How you specify the OpenTelemetry Collector endpoint depends on the language you are instrumenting.
 For more information, see the documentation for the language you are instrumenting.

 See the following documentation for more information about the language you want to instrument: